 A standout power forward, Martin was a two-year lettermen and one-year starter for Huggins at Cincinnati from 1991-93.
 He signed with TCU out of high school and redshirted as a true freshman in 1989-90.
 Martin transferred to Santa Ana (Calif.)
 Community College for one season before moving to Cincinnati the next two seasons.

-Playing with All-American Herb Jones and future NBA stars Corie Blount and Nick Van Exel, Martin averaged 6.3 points and 4.0 rebounds as a junior in helping Cincinnati to a 29-5 overall record and the 1992 NCAA Final Four.
+Playing with All-American Herb Jones and future NBA stars Corie Blount and Nick Van Exel, Martin helped Cincinnati to a 29-5 overall record and the 1992 NCAA Final Four.

-In his senior year, Martin guided Cincinnati to the NCAA tournament where the fourth-ranked Bearcats lost in overtime to eventualtional champion North Carolina in the East Regional finals.
+In his senior year, Martin guided Cincinnati to the NCAA Tournament where the fourth-ranked Bearcats lost in overtime to eventual national champion North Carolina in the East Regional finals.

-The team’s leading rebounder (6.7 rpg) and second-leading scorer (13.5 ppg), Martin led the Great Midwest conference in field goal percentage (60.3) en route to being named to the all-conference second team.
-He was a member of the league’s all-tournament squad after guiding Cincinnati to its second straight title with a combined 36 points and 20 rebounds in just two contests.
-Martin continued his stellar performance in the NCAA tournament, where he was named to the East Regional all-tournament team after averaging 17.5 points and 9.3 rebounds while shooting 57.4 percent from the floor in UC’s four NCAA tournament games.
+The team’s leading rebounder and second-leading scorer, Martin led the Great Midwest Conference in field goal percentage and was named to the all-conference second team.
+He was a member of the league’s all-tournament squad after guiding Cincinnati to its second straight title.
+Martin continued his stellar performance in the NCAA Tournament, where he was named to the East Regional all-tournament team.

 In addition to his professional experience, Martin has also spent time with the U.S. National team, helping the squad to a silver medal at the 1995 Pan American Games in Argentina.
-The team leader in blocked shots with 10 in seven games, he averaged 7.7 points on 75.8 percent shooting with 3.9 rebounds for USA.
 Martin also assisted USA in winning the gold medal at the 1997 Tournament of the Americas.

 Martin earned his associate of arts degree from Santa Ana Community College in 1990 and a bachelor’s degree in criminal justice from Cincinnati in 1993.